• Home

 How to Make Baked Chocolate Donuts

-In a large bowl, sift together the gluten free flour, cocoa powder, baking soda, baking powder, salt and the light brown sugar.
-Then use a whisk to combine.
+Firstly, in a large bowl, sift together the gluten free flour, light brown sugar, cocoa powder, baking soda and baking powder.

 In a medium bowl, using a spoon, mix together your cornstarch and water until there are no lumps and it is smooth.
 It will be thick and tacky at first.